janaSunrise/spotify-twitter-banner/README.md

 ### 🚀 Run the app!

 Great!
-You're good to go now.
-NOW, Just run the app using,
+You're good to go.
+Now, Just run the app using,

 ```sh
 pipenv run start